-We shared lots of information about these options in our most recent Parent Preview Nights in early November.
+We shared lots of information about these options at our most recent Parent Preview Night in April.
 Thank you to all those who attended to learn how high school students can reduce time and money spent on college, get students ready for the rigors of college coursework, and strengthen university applications.

 - Parent Preview PowerPoint Sides

 - Florida Dept. of Education Accelerated Programs Comparison Chart

 - EFSC Career Center

 Dual Enrollment by the Numbers